Are You up for Long-Distance Parenting?

 Resolving Conflicts Amicably if Possible, Aggressively if Needed

-At Elkins & Freedman, a child relocation lawyer with experience handling all types of parental disputes in Boca Raton, Orlando, and surrounding communities will thoroughly analyze your situation.
+At Elkins & Elkins, a child relocation lawyer with experience handling all types of parental disputes in Orlando and surrounding communities will thoroughly analyze your situation.
 We understand the pressures our clients face and dedicate our efforts to resolving divorce and family law problems as amicably and affordably as possible.
 However, we are also dedicated to skilled, aggressive protection of your most important relationships by whatever legal means necessary.

 Weighing the Consequences of a Move